B271556/CellSize_Project/README.md

 # Cell-Size-Dependent Transcriptomic Regulation in *Saccharomyces cerevisiae*

+**Author: Hans B. Liu**
 ---

 ## Project Overview
-This repository contains a curated subset of the code used in my MSc Bioinformatics dissertation titled *Examination of transcription factor-regulated gene expression changes with cell size in yeast.*  There are approximately 150 known transcription factors (TFs) in the budding yeast *Saccharomyces cerevisiae*.
+This repository contains the material used in my MSc Bioinformatics dissertation titled *Examination of transcription factor-regulated gene expression changes with cell size in yeast.*  There are approximately 150 known transcription factors (TFs) in the budding yeast *Saccharomyces cerevisiae*.
 Each TF binds to and/or regulates various genes.
 This project integrates mRNA expression derived from four RNA-seq datasets with TF binding and regulation information to uncover how the expression of genes associated with TFs scales with cell size.
 The analysis was done twice (before and after removing growth rate effects) in order to distinguish between expression changes associated with cell size from those associated with cellular growth rate.

 ---